 This right here is the BEST Moroccan Chicken recipe you will find!
 Super succulent, fall-off-the-bone tender chicken stew w/ warm Moroccan spices, lemons, olives & dried fruit.
 No ordinary chicken dinner, this easy one-pot wonder will surprise your taste buds in the best way possible.
-Be sure to check out the step-by-step tutorial and grab all my tips below.
+Be sure to watch the video and grab all my tips below!

 If you're anything like me, chicken makes your dinner rotation fairly regularly.
 It's readily available and relatively cheap, plus, who doesn't like a comforting chicken dinner?
 But this is no ordinary chicken dinner.
 This Moroccan chicken recipe takes things to a new level of deliciousness.